 These types of judgments are rare however, because in order for this argument to hold up in court, the plaintiff must prove that the landlord was well aware there was a dangerous dog on the property.
 The bar for proof is high.
 Speculation of menacing behavior, i.e. a neighbor’s complaint of barking, is normally not grounds for proof.
 In all of these cases, allowing tenants to have dogs was not what set the landlord up for liability, it was their own negligence.

-In researching legal aspects of being a landlord, I can across many websites perpetuating the baseless myth that renting to a dog owner drastically increases one’s risk of liability.
+In researching legal aspects of being a landlord, I came across many websites perpetuating the baseless myth that renting to a dog owner drastically increases one’s risk of liability.
 I can only assume many landlords are basing their decision on this or other commonly held misinformation.
 Sadly, this makes it more difficult for responsible dog owners to find housing.

 Perhaps the onus is on us to rewrite the narrative that falsely posits dogs = damage.
 Landlords, renters, and people – we could all do a better job of reasonably observing the facts, before making a decision that could be detrimental to everyone involved.